Tuesday, December 3, 2013

 Pagburnayan, Vigan Ilocos, Sur

-Historically, it is believed that pottery in Vigan was introduced by the Chinese traders during 14th century.
-Jar Factories in Vigan has been established in this Barangay for a long time ago (please refer on attached map below).
-This barangay was known as "Pagbantayan" (old name) and is now named Pagburnayan that means Jar Factories.
-Burnay is an Iocano word for jars.
+Historically, it is believed that pottery in Vigan was introduced by Chinese traders during the 14th century.
+Jar factories in Vigan have been established in this barangay for a long time (please refer to the attached map below).
+This barangay was known as "Pagbantayan" (the old name) and is now named Pagburnayan, which means jar factories. " Burnay " is an Ilocano word for jars.

-There are two Jar Factories in Pagburnayan - Ruby and RG Jar Factory.
-These factories are situated in this area because the soil here contains clay deposits that is necessary for pottery making.
+There are two Jar Factories in Pagburnayan: Ruby and RG Jar Factory.
+These factories are situated in this area because the soil here contains clay deposits necessary for pottery making.

-The photo above photo is the painting hanging in the wall of our hotel room.
-Just approaching the room my son JC kept pointing his finger on that painting but I am not paying my full attention till I get to understand what he means to say.
-He recognized the painting that portrays how jars are made relating it to our visit in Pagburnayan - Jar Factory earlier.
+The photo above is the painting hanging on the wall of our hotel room.
+Just approaching the room, my son JC kept pointing his finger at that painting, but I was not paying my full attention until I understood what he meant to say.
+He recognized the painting that portrays how jars are made, relating it to our visit to the Pagburnayan Jar Factory earlier.

-There are also stalls of souvenir shops here aside from selling their clay products.
-Indeed tourism in Vigan did a great job providing livelihoo, improve business and gave additional income to their constituents.
-This made me wish that we can have the same system in my own Province.
+There are also souvenir shops and stalls here, in addition to selling clay products.
+Indeed, tourism in Vigan does a great job of providing livelihood, improving business, and giving additional income to its constituents.
+This made me wish we could have the same system in my Province.

 No comments: